bcaffo/LittleInferenceBook/manuscript/11_power.md

 But, note that, under {$$}H_0 : \bar X \sim N(\mu_0, \sigma^2 / n){/$$}.
 However, under {$$}H_a : \bar X \sim N(\mu_a, \sigma^2 / n){/$$}.

-So in general for this test we we want:
+So for this test we could calculate power with this R code:

 {title="Power calculation for the sleep example in R", lang=r, line-numbers=off}
 ~~~